logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/networking.md

 !!! info "Hopsworks installer"
     If you are performing an installation using the [Hopsworks installer script](https://hopsworks.readthedocs.io/en/stable/getting_started/installation_guide/platforms/hopsworks-installer.html), ensure that the virtual machines you install Hopsworks on are deployed in the EMR VPC.

-!!! info "Hopsworks.ai"
+!!! info "managed.hopsworks.ai"
-    If you are working on **Hopsworks.ai**, you can directly deploy the Hopsworks instance to the Databricks VPC, by simply selecting it at the [VPC selection step during cluster creation](https://docs.hopsworks.ai/hopsworks-cloud/latest/aws/cluster_creation/#step-8-vpc-selection).
+    If you are working on **[managed.hopsworks.ai](https://managed.hopsworks.ai)**, you can directly deploy the Hopsworks instance to the Databricks VPC, by simply selecting it at the [VPC selection step during cluster creation](https://docs.hopsworks.ai/hopsworks-cloud/latest/aws/cluster_creation/#step-8-vpc-selection).

 **Option 2: Set up VPC peering**

 Follow the guide [VPC Peering](https://docs.databricks.com/administration-guide/cloud-configurations/aws/vpc-peering.html) to set up VPC peering between the Feature Store cluster and Databricks.
 Get your Feature Store *VPC ID* and *CIDR* by searching for thr Feature Store VPC in the AWS Management Console:

-!!! info "Hopsworks.ai"
+!!! info "managed.hopsworks.ai"
-    On **Hopsworks.ai**, the VPC is shown in the cluster details.
+    On **[managed.hopsworks.ai](https://managed.hopsworks.ai)**, the VPC is shown in the cluster details.

 <p align="center">
   <figure>